TradeTrust/documentation/docs/topics/introduction/transferable-records/title-transfer.md

 The Holder field is much simpler, and similarly to the physical world - an existing holder (and only the holder) can effect a change in Possession without further approval.

-#### Surrender
+#### Return to Issuer

-At the end of its' life cycle, a Title is surrendered back to the Issuer.
+At the end of its' life cycle, a Title is returned back to the Issuer.
 This is effected by transferring the Token back to the Issuer.

 The Title Escrow makes an allowance for this action to be performed by the Owner, only when he is also the holder.
-This action is termed **Surrender**.
+This action is termed **returnToIssuer**.

 ## Manage Assets

-User interface of how EBL is transferred/endorsed/surrendered using Manage Assets.
+User interface of how EBL is transferred/endorsed/returned using Manage Assets.
 (Note that this only appears for Transferable Record type of documents)

 ![Manage Asset](/docs/topics/introduction/transferable-records/title-transfer/manage-asset.png)